At a glance

 - Demodex gatoi is shorter, living within the surface layers of your cat’s skin.

-- Waxy secretion in the ear
+- Waxy secretions in the ear

 This type of mange is far more common in dogs than it is in cats.
 Caused by the parasitic mite Sarcoptes scabei, this mite most often affects kittens and cats living with dogs.
 The parasite is highly infectious and can live for several days off the host.
+This mite is also contagious to humans.

 - Small red pustules which burst open and cause thick crusty scabs, any part of the cat can be affected, but most commonly it is the ears, chest, and belly